nilsnolde/zalando-slurm-graphhopper/README.md

 The node (last column) is the name of the server where the app is running on port 8989, see usage below.

 The batch script will create a `slurm-*.out`, where logs are stored.
-Check the status of the engine starting with `cat slurm-*.out`.
+Check the status of the process with `cat slurm-*.out`.
 When it's successfully been build, you'll see a line similar to this:

 ```bash
 2018-10-25 21:47:06,257 [main] INFO  com.graphhopper.http.GHServer - Started server at HTTP :8989